KU-CS-Camp/KU-CS-Camp.github.io/box-office.md

 ***
 ### Load Data

-Load the data using the pandas function read_csv('file.csv') then use describe() to see information about the dataset.
+Load the data using the pandas function read_csv('file.csv') then use variable.describe() to see information about the dataset.

 <details markdown="1">